karudedios/FunctionalProgramming.js/readme.md

 ##Content

 ###Maybe
-In javascript the `falsey` values really don't make too much sense, you don't have a valid 'absence of value', so, for any type you can get `undefined` as absence, which is conceptually wrong, given that `undefined` means lack of existance, but it does exist, it just doesn't havea value.
+In javascript the `falsey` values really don't make too much sense, you don't have a valid 'absence of value', so, for any type you can get `undefined` as absence, which is conceptually wrong, given that `undefined` means lack of existence, but it does exist, it just doesn't have a value.
 And this is where the 'wrapper' Maybe comes into play.

-Imagine the following scenario, you have a factory which searches in a collection by a provided Id, however, if said Id is not found you would get `undefined` instead, said factory uses an `Object` created by the user so, it has custom properties on it's prototype the you wish to call after fetching, you have workarounds to verify the nullability of the result, but, why not simply doing what you have to do when you have to do it, (say, when it's not undefined);
+Imagine the following scenario, you have a factory which searches in a collection by a provided Id, however, if said Id is not found you would get `undefined` instead, said factory uses an `Object` created by the user so, it has custom properties on its prototype the you wish to call after fetching, you have workarounds to verify the nullability of the result, but, why not simply doing what you have to do when you have to do it, (say, when it's not undefined);

 For the sake of brevity let's imagine the factory only holds 20 items.